semanticart/neighborly.js/README.md

 If you have problems or want to add some functionality you should file an issue on github or fork the code and send me a pull request.

 If you find bugs in specific browsers please let me know.

+If I didn't do something in the proper idiomatic or just plain "right" way for prototype or jQuery, feel free to let me know that as well.

 Failing tests illustrating problems or desired functionality are appreciated.